 - Single axle truck – 20,000 lbs

 - Two (Tandem) axle trucks – 34,000 lbs

 How a San Antonio Truck Accident Lawyer Can Help

 Approximately 3,700 people are killed in accidents involving commercial trucks in the U.S. every year.
-Texas is a heavily trafficked state in terms of 18-wheelers, semi-trucks and other large trucks so many of these fatalities and injuries occur right here at home.
+Texas has a lot of 18-wheeler and semi-truck traffic, so many of these fatalities and injuries occur here in our home state.

 If you or a loved one was involved in an accident with a big rig, we invite you to contact us today for a free review of your case.
-People who retain Wyatt Law Firm in San Antonio do not pay unless we secure a recovery on their behalf.
+People who retain Wyatt Law Firm do not pay unless we secure a recovery on their behalf.

 We seek maximum compensation for people throughout Texas and the nation, including the cities of San Antonio, Dallas, Houston, Austin, Laredo and Corpus Christi.